LeslieLopez25/facerecognitionbrain-frontend/README.md

 <h1>Face Recognition Brain :adult:</h1>

-<h2>A pizza website created using React using styled components. </h2>
+<h2>A website that detects faces that you use using the image's url built using React.</h2>

-<p>This website is responsive using flexbox, grid, and CSS custom properties.
-I created this following the tutorial of Brian Design.
-I updated the images, text, added another section for soft drinks, and added a video along with changing the the color scheme of the website.
-Screenshots of what the website looks like desktop and mobile along with the sidebar in mobile.</p>
+<p>This website is responsive using React.
+I created this following the web developer bootcamp of Andrei Neagoie on Udemy.
+This project uses frontend and backend with this part being the frontend.
+I enjoyed building this project.
+This project used Tachyons, which was the first I've used it to style the website and used an API to detect the images.
+Certain parts of the coding process were difficult but I definity learned more about React.</p>

 ### Link